 What is Open in Disney World?

-Though the majority of things are currently closed in Walt Disney World, including the theme parks and resorts, that is changing soon, and even right now there are a few things open.
+Though the majority of things are currently open in Walt Disney World, including the theme parks and many of the resorts.

 Below you’ll find all the latest reopening information we have for Walt Disney World including: